siddhant-shekhar/trapping_rain_water_problem/README.md

 # trapping_rain_water_problem

-This was problem statement for my DAA (Design and Analysis of Algorithms).
+This was problem statement for my DAA (Design and Analysis of Algorithms) assignment.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Problem statement--
 Given an integer array A[] consisting of N non-negative integers representing an elevation map, where the width of each bar is 1.
 The task is to compute the total volume